nginx-openid-connect/nginx-oidc-okta/docs/04-NGINX-DevPortal-Test.md

-# How To Set Up NGINX ACM/DevPortal OIDC for Okta Integration
+# NGINX ACM/DevPortal OIDC Setup for Okta Integration

 Take the following steps to set up NGINX ACM/DevPortal OIDC and test it for Okta integration.